Filing Your Return -> Students -> Tuition, education and textbook tax credits for courses outside Canada

 Income Tax Act s.
 118.5(1)(b)

 In some cases a tuition tax credit may be claimed for courses taken outside Canada.
-The following criteria must be satisfied in order to claim the credit:- full-time attendance at a university outside Canada in a course leading to a degree (not just a diploma).
+The following criteria must be satisfied in order to claim the credit:

 When the courses taken outside Canada have been completed online, the tuition tax credit may still be claimed if the courses have a duration of at least 13 weeks.
 See the Tax Court of Canada cases McGrath v.
 The Queen, November 2006 and Valente v.
 The Queen, March 2006.